spj101/exparse/README.md

 ### Public Fields

+`std::vector<std::string> symbol_table;`

+A vector of the names of each series variable.
+The code will output the coefficients of each term in the series.

-`std::unordered_map<std::string,mpq_class> symbol_table;`
+`std::unordered_map<std::string,mpq_class> substitution_table;`

 An unordered map between variables (represented by a string) and their values (represented by a rational number).
-The symbol table is used during expression parsing to replace variables by their value.
+The substitution table is used during expression parsing to replace variables by their value.

 ### Public Member Functions